JieyuZ2/wrench/README.md

 target_value = label_model.test(L_test, metric_fn='auc')
 ```

+## 🔧  Contact

+Contact person: Jieyu Zhang, [jieyuzhang97@gmail.com](mailto:jieyuzhang97@gmail.com)

+Don't hesitate to send us an e-mail if you have any question.

+We're also open to any collaboration!

 ## 🔧  Contributing Dataset and Model

 We sincerely welcome any contribution to the datasets or models!